BNasmith/PTForsyth/PTFWorkofChrist.md

 intervention in reconciling.
 If it were so, what would happen?
 There would be no grace.
-It would be a bought thing, a procured thing, the work of a pardon-broker ; and the one essential thing about grace is that it is un- bought and unpurchasable.
+It would be a bought thing, a procured thing, the work of a pardon-broker; and the one essential thing about grace is that it is un- bought and unpurchasable.
 It is the freest thing in heaven or earth.
 It would not be